The Backpacking Site

 Distance from Seattle: 1 hour 20 minutes/80 miles

-There’s no doubt that Deception Pass State Park is a beautiful location and worth the visit, because it’s Washington’s most visited state park!
+There’s no doubt that Deception Pass State Park is a beautiful location and one of the best day trips from Seattle, because it’s Washington’s most visited state park!

 Located not too far from the San Juan Islands, this park is home to absolutely breathtaking cliffs, ocean coves, forests, and views.
 The park has tens of thousands of miles of both fresh and saltwater shoreline, giving visitors a chance to enjoy the views in many places.